Two conditions that seem like celiac disease, but aren't

 What sets it apart: Blood tests are negative and biopsies are normal, despite eating gluten.
 Some gluten consumption is OK, up to the level that causes symptoms.
 People with NCGS don’t have to be as restrictive with gluten and cross contamination as people with celiac disease do.

-Treatment: Identify the threshold amount of gluten causing the symptoms, and remove it from the diet.
+Treatment: Despite testing negative for celiac, patients still experience symptoms.
+We help identify the threshold amount of gluten causing the symptoms, and remove it from the diet.
 Symptoms will improve on a gluten-free diet, but it’s still important to meet with a dietitian to avoid vitamin and nutritional deficiencies.

 Gluten (wheat, rye or barley) allergy